 We can also use variables to define these connections.
 However, we can only use variables within a VHDL process and they are used less frequently as a result.
 We discuss VHDL variables in more detail in a future post.

-To demonstrate what VHDL signals are, let’s consider a basic example.
-If we reconsider the counter example we previously saw, we should declare the red wires in the diagram below as signals.
+To demonstrate what VHDL signals are, let's consider a basic example.
+If we reconsider the counter example we previously saw, we should declare the green wires in the diagram below as signals.

 The code snippet below shows the syntax we use to declare a signal in VHDL.